Prephouse/backend/README.md

 We support Visual Studio Code and PyCharm out of the box.

 You can test the APIs with any API client such as Postman or your web browser.
-Firefox by default (with the `devtools.jsonview.enabled` flag set to `true`) renders an excellent JSON viewer for any HTTP response with `application/json` as the content type.
-Chrome and Edge can do something similar through the use of the JSON Formatter extension ([Chrome][json-formatter-chrome] | [Edge][json-formatter-edge]).
+Firefox, with the `devtools.jsonview.enabled` flag enabled in the browser configuration, displays an excellent JSON viewer for any HTTP response with `application/json` as the content type.
+Chrome and Edge can accomplish something similar through the use of the JSON Formatter extension ([Chrome][json-formatter-chrome] | [Edge][json-formatter-edge]).

 [json-formatter-chrome]: https://chrome.google.com/webstore/detail/json-formatter/bcjindcccaagfpapjjmafapmmgkkhgoa
 [json-formatter-edge]: https://microsoftedge.microsoft.com/addons/detail/json-formatter-for-edge/njpoigijhgbionbfdbaopheedbpdoddi